obsidian-tasks-group/obsidian-tasks/docs/Getting Started/On Completion.md

 2. **Delete** &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Removes the completed instance of the task.

 > [!tip]
-> Two additional ***actions*** -- moving a just-completed task to either a separate "completed tasks archive" note or to a "completed tasks list" within the original host note -- are being considered for implementation.
+> Two additional ***actions*** are being considered for future implementation, namely moving a just-completed task to:
 >
+> - either a separate "completed tasks archive" note,
+> - or to a "completed tasks list" within the original host note.
+>
-> We are tracking requests for this additional functionality in [issue #2855](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/2855) and [issue #2856](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/2856), respectively.
-If you would like having one or both of these available as optional automatic actions, feel free to register your support there.
+> We are tracking these ideas in [issue #2855](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/2855) and [issue #2856](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/2856), respectively.

 > [!info]
 > In order to keep it simple, the following assumes that **Tasks** is configured so as not to use a [[Global Filter]] nor  add a [[Dates#Done date]] when you complete a task.